 The online Master of Public Health (MPH) degree, conferred through the College of Human Medicine at Michigan State University (MSU), is for anyone with a passion for improving health on a large scale.
 Our MPH program is rigorous with faculty that bring experience with real-world problems and solutions to promote healthy communities into the online classroom.
-The MSU MPH is a generalist degree allows students to choose elective courses that fit their personal and professional goals.
+The MSU MPH is a generalist degree allowing students to choose elective courses that fit their personal and professional goals.

 Our entirely online program was specifically designed to fit busy lifestyles.
 Our program is perfect for professionals who want to engage in preventive health, and appropriate for new and recent undergraduates from a variety of disciplines including psychology, social work, anthropology, business, law, dietetics, nursing, and more.
 The MPH may be taken in conjunction with other master's and terminal degree programs at Michigan State University.